Nullcorps/bitcoin-payme/README.md

 - something to refill addresses once running low
 - implement the blockstream api for balances too!
 - customisable footer message
+- settings file perhaps? somethign a bit more elegant than a bunch of textfiles

 Setup: